-- We are investing £6 million over the next three years to upgrade our portfolio management and data management systems using the Charles River investment management solution. - Our sales and distribution teams have enhanced the systems they use to look after our investors throughout every stage of our clients' investment journey. - We have successfully launched our Rathbone Greenbank Multi-Asset Portfolios, which means we can now offer a full suite of sustainable investment funds, and we continue to integrate ESG into our other core investment processes.
+- We are investing £6 million over the next three years to upgrade our portfolio management and data management systems using the Charles River investment management solution. - Our sales and distribution teams have enhanced the systems they use to look after our investors throughout every stage of our clients' investment journey. - We have continued to build and expand our approach to responsible investment.
+More information can be found on our website.

-Our board of directors concluded that Rathbone Unit Trust Management have invested significant resources this year to improve our business, and this has had a positive impact on our investors.
+Our board of directors concluded that Rathbone Unit Trust Management has invested significant resources this year to improve our business, and this has had a positive impact on our investors.